quasar-finance/quasar/demos/packet-forwarder/README.md

 curl http://localhost:1311/bank/balances/quasar1sqlsc5024sszglyh7pswk5hfpc5xtl77gqjwec
 ```

-1. Alice has the ATOM available in the form of an IBC token on `quasar`.
+3. Alice has the ATOM available in the form of an IBC token on `quasar`.
 We now transfer it to `osmosis` but doing a multi-hop transaction via `cosmos` using the packet forwarder.

+Alice's address on osmosis is: `osmo1t8eh66t2w5k67kwurmn5gqhtq6d2ja0vp7jmmq`

 The receiver address looks like:
 `cosmos1vzxkv3lxccnttr9rs0002s93sgw72h7ghukuhs|transfer/channel-1:osmo1t8eh66t2w5k67kwurmn5gqhtq6d2ja0vp7jmmq`

+The initial cosmos address can be a random address.
+It is in fact a temporary address that will hold the denom + amount, from which the fee will be deducted and retained by cosmos, before being forwarded to osmosis.

 We check first that the receiver on `osmosis` does not yet have the atom balance.